Tak783/healthmax/README.md

 ## 📱 For the Best User Experience
 1. Add Codesigning using your Apple Developer account in the XCode Project Settings
 2. Run Xcode and install it on the device
-3. For full experience - Acccept notifications in totality
+3. 🚨 For full experience - Accept notifications in totality
-3. For full experience - Acccept Apple Health Permissions in totality
+3. 🚨 For full experience - Accept Apple Health Permissions in totality
 3. Delete and reinstall to experience again

 ## 🛠 How It Was Built